 The Brisbane CityCat and Ferry services are a favourite among the locals and are an enjoyable and practical way to get around Brisbane, South Bank and surrounding suburbs.
 Enjoy the ample sightseeing opportunities as you find your way around the river with access to key city stops including New Farm Park, South Bank and Bulimba.

-If you wish to drive, you are sure to be able to park with ease and convenience at the South Bank car park.
-The South Bank car park is accessible from Little Stanley Street and offers more than 800 spaces, including eight disabled bays with lift and stairs accessibility from both at the North and South entrances.
+If you wish to drive, you can be assured that you will be able to park with ease and convenience at the South Bank car park accessible from Little Stanley Street.
+South Bank car park offers more than 800 spaces, including eight disabled bays, with accessibility via lift and stairs from both the North and South entrances.

 SW1 Secure Parking Car Park special offer: during Le Festival, save by using the dedicated promo code:

 - State Library of Queensland (SLQ)

 South Bank is proud to be an accessible precinct for all visitors.
 Key information is below, however, if you have any questions, please contact the South Bank Visitor Information and Booking Centre on 07 3156 6366.

 South Bank’s underground car park (located on Little Stanley St) has several disabled parking bays, which are conveniently located near the car park lifts at the northern and southern ends of level B1.